Skip to main content

 Certain scholarships require additional submissions:

-• For the Leslie and Kim Wheless Scholarship, which targets aspiring teachers, submit an essay of one page or less sharing your vision of what future students will gain in your class and how you will help them become better citizens.
+• The Leslie and Kim Wheless Scholarship for aspiring teachers requires an additional essay of one page or less sharing your vision of what future students will gain in your class and how you will help them become better citizens.

-• For the Norman I. Kagan Scholarship, submit a five-page abstract detailing the nature of your dissertation research.
+• The Norman I. Kagan Scholarship for doctoral students in the Department of Psychological, Health, & Learning Sciences requires a five-page abstract detailing the nature of your dissertation research.

 2. References and contact information

-You will need to provide contact information for two professional references, who will be asked to complete a recommendation form:
+You must provide contact information for two professional references, who will be asked to complete a recommendation form:

 3. A professional résumé or CV